digitallinguistics/API/README.md

 # The Digital Linguistics (DLX) API
 This repository contains the source code and documentation for the DLX API, a service that allows software developers to programmatically access the DLX database.
 By sending requests to the API, developers can add, update, delete, or retrieve resources in the database using code.
-This page explains how to properly format requests to the DLX database, and how to authenticate users so that they may access resources with restricted permissions.
+This page describes the structure of the DLX database and the resources in it, how to register your app with the API service, how to authenticate users so that they may access resources, how to properly format requests to the database, and how to handle responses from the database.

+If you are writing your application using JavaScript, consider using the [DLX JavaScript SDK](https://github.com/digitallinguistics/dlx-js#dlx-javascript-sdk), a JavaScript module which contains a number of convenient methods for interacting with the DLX API, and handles most of the details on this page.
+See the [`dlx-js` GitHub repository](https://github.com/digitallinguistics/dlx-js#dlx-javascript-sdk) for more information on how to install and use this SDK.

-## About the Database
+## I. About the Database

 ### Collections &amp; Resource Types
 The DLX database contains several types of resources, such as texts, lexicons, and media.
 There are separate collections ('tables') for each type of resource in the database, shown below.
 The DLX API allows users to perform various operations on the resources in these collections, depending on the type of resource and whether the user has permission to perform that operation.
 For example, a user may add a text to the `texts` collection or, if they have `Owner` permission for that text, update or delete that text.